ipld/ipld/schemas/authoring-guide.md

 See [Fields with Implicit Values](./schema-kinds.md#Fields-with-Implicit-Values) for more information on `implicit`.
 In the same document you will also find a discussion regarding combining `nullable`, `optional` and `implicit` and the limitations thereof.

-Whenever a value appears in a representation option, it must be quoted, regardless of type.
-In our example above, `implicit "false"` quoted a Bool option.
+Whenever a value appears in a representation parameter, it must be quoted, regardless of type.
+In our example above, `implicit "false"` quoted a Bool parameter.
 This will be interpreted appropriately depending on context, in this case it is clear that the type of the quoted value should be a Bool.

-Another example of field options is the `int` representation for Enums, where the field option is mandatory:
+Another example of field parameters is the `int` representation for Enums, where the field parameter is mandatory:

 ```ipldsch
 type Status enum {